pulumi/docs/content/blog/if-you-liked-ksonnet-youll-love-pulumi/index.md

 ---
 title: "If you liked ksonnet, you'll love Pulumi!"
 date: "2019-02-13"
-meta_desc: "Like ksonnet, Pulumi provides complete access to the raw Kubernetes API, and supports additional features like modules/imports, components, functions, and more.
-With Pulumi, we can structure our code work at a higher level of abstraction as we author our Kubernetes configurations."
+meta_desc: "Like ksonnet, Pulumi provides complete access to the raw Kubernetes API, and supports additional features like modules/imports, components, functions, and more."
 meta_image: "kube-update.gif"
 authors: ["mike-metral"]
 tags: ["Kubernetes","Cloud-Native"]